benedicto7/personal-projects/Clock and Timer/README.md

 ## Requirements
 ...

-## Instructions:
+## Instructions
+1. Download all files.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+2. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts